Mackay, Queensland: Transport

 Two major highways, the A1 (Bruce Highway), and State Route 70 (Peak Downs Highway), pass through Mackay.
 The A1 connects the city to Townsville, Proserpine and Cairns in the north, and Rockhampton and Brisbane in the south.
 The Peak Downs Highway connects it to Moranbah, Clermont and Emerald in the south-west.
 In September 2020 the city was fully bypassed with users of the Bruce Highway able to use the new Mackay Ring Road to avoid the city.

 The North Coast railway line meets the western line in the city's south.
 Trains from Brisbane pass through Mackay railway station and continue through to Proserpine, Townsville and Cairns, including the regular Spirit of Queensland service between Brisbane and Cairns.
 Minerals from the western line (Moranbah and other coal mining centres) are transported to Hay Point and Dalrymple Bay Coal Terminals for trans-shipment to other destinations.
 Mackay Harbour deals mainly with sugar exports and visiting cruise ships.

-The city is served by Mackay Airport, from which QantasLink, Virgin Australia, and Jetstar offer flights to Brisbane, Sydney and Melbourne, as well as to regional destinations such as Geelong, Cairns, Townsville, Rockhampton and Gladstone.
+The city is served by Mackay Airport, from which QantasLink, Virgin Australia, and Jetstar offer flights to Brisbane and Melbourne, as well as to regional destinations such as Geelong, Cairns, Townsville, Rockhampton and Gladstone.
 MacAir Airlines previously provided a limited service into and out of Mackay for mining companies before it went into receivership in 2009.

 Mackay Transit Coaches operates from North Mackay to South Mackay.
 The area with the best service coverage is Mackay's central business district.